veebch/photon/README.md

 sudo ampy -p /dev/ttyACM0 put main.py
 ```

 Done!
-All the needed files should be on the pico and when you disconnect and power it on using the button on the power shim, it will autorun the script.
+All the required files should now be on the Pico.
+When you disconnect from USB and power on using the button on the power shim the script will autorun.

 # Contributing to the code